 My stance: it is doesn’t have silicones and you can prononce all the ingredients, use it.

-Anonymous asked: I am new to this no poo stuff but i am trying to style someone that as been doing it for awhile.
+Anonymous said: I am new to this no poo stuff but i am trying to style someone that as been doing it for awhile.
 Her hair is not holding a curl with a curling iron.
 What do I do that will help me curl and style her hair?

 This is going to sound horrible, but I have no idea.